-So this year I’d like to see our family travel a lot more, and as we have a very long family travel bucket list (who doesn’t), I thought I capture it here so that we can look back on it at the end of the year and see what we’ve ticked off.
+This year I’d like to see our family travel more, and as we have a very long family travel bucket list (who doesn’t), I thought I capture it here.
+That way we can look back on it at the end of the year and see what we’ve ticked off.

 Barcelona because it was practically made for city breaks.
 It has the best of both worlds, city and beach and the added bonus of stunning architecture.

 Croatia because it has such beautiful beaches and scenery and feels a little more untouched compared to other places in Europe.